Student Disciplinary Procedure

 - Where can you see the procedure in full?

-- If you wish to report misconduct by a student, you should write to the Information Compliance Manager.
+- If you wish to report misconduct by a student, you should complete the Form for Reporting Serious Student Misconduct and send it to email@example.com

 - If a report is made about you, you will be told, and kept informed throughout the process.